FAIMS/nesp-threatened-species-index/README.md

 # About this module:
 This demonstration module was created for the **Threatened Species Index**, based at the University of Queensland, Australia.
-The module has been designed as a **prototype** to collect sightings of endangered species across Australia for upload to the **TSX website** (https://tsx.org.au/).
+The module has been designed as a **proof-of-concept prototype** to collect sightings of endangered species across Australia for upload to the **TSX website** (https://tsx.org.au/).
 It is **not** currently endorsed for data collection to the TSX.
 It may be of use for other sightings of species.

 ## Authorship:
 This module was co-developed by Dr Micha V Jackson at the Threatened Species Recovery Hub, University of Queensland, and Penny Dr Crook, Dr Petra Hermankova and Christian Nassif-Haynes at the FAIMS Project, Department of Ancient History, Macquarie University.